uva-bi-sdad/dspg19broadband/README.md

+---
+title: "HDSPG 2019 Broadband"
+author: "Josh Goldstein, Teja Pristavec, Kateryna Savchyn"
+date: Summer 2019
+output: github_document
+---

 # Project structure

-The DATA directory is a symlink to data used in the analysis.
+The `DATA` directory is a symlink to data used in the analysis.
 The "original" sub-folder is a read-only directory, and R should never write files here.
 Put processed datasets in "Working" and "Final" sub-folders as appropriate.

-The SRC directory contains source code.
+The `SRC` directory contains source code.

-The OUTPUT directory contains  simuation output, logs, and other interim products.
+The `OUTPUT` directory contains  simuation output, logs, and other interim products.

-The DOC directory contains any report-type output.
+The `DOC` directory contains any report-type output.
 Markdown, LaTeX, Notebooks, etc. files go here.

-The FIGS directory contains generated figures.
+The `FIGS` directory contains generated figures.